Fees

 • In many cases, yes, I can work with clients who are living or staying outside of the UK.

-However, this depends on a few factors, such as your location, how long you’ll be there, and professional and insurance requirements.
+However, this depends on a few factors, such as your location, how long you’ll be there, and professional and my insurance requirements.
 We can talk this through together in an initial consultation.

 If you’re unsure, you’re very welcome to get in touch and we can think about this together.